midfingr/archmid-iso/README.md

 Be sure to edit/build as root or sudo

-Feel free to edit, add or remove packages, etc. as you see fit.
+Feel free to edit, add/remove packages, or fork, etc. as you see fit.